 There, he was also tempted by the devil, who sought him to distort that mission.

 First, a harsh voice prompted Jesus to turn stones into bread as a way of manipulating others to get them to follow him.
-Jesus could have made people dependent on him; instead, he shared with them what he realized: Our common dependence on the Father of all, who gives us our daily bread.
+Jesus could have made people dependent on him that way; instead, he shared with them what he realized: Our common dependence on the Father of all, who gives us our daily bread.

-Another harsh voice tempted him to throw himself down from the parapet of the temple and have his angels come and raise him up.
-He could put together a traveling road show of clever signs and wonders.
-Things would be easier that way.
+Another harsh voice tempted him to throw himself down from the parapet of the temple and have his angels come and raise him up!
+He could put together a traveling road show that way of clever signs and wonders.
+Life would be indulgent that way.
 People would easily follow a clever magician.
 But this would draw people away from the Father, not toward him.